Global Entry: TSA PreCheck

-Members of Global Entry (along with members of other U.S. Trusted Traveler programs, NEXUS and SENTRI) may be selected to use TSA PreCheck on all participating airlines by entering their Customs and Border Protection “Known Traveler Number” from their Global Entry card or dashboard into their flight reservation information or into their frequent flyer account under the airline’s KTN field during checkout.
-Alternatively, passengers may often save their KTN via a frequent flyer account such that it automatically applies to all checkouts for the customer flying (when logged in to the airline’s website and/or by inputting their frequent flyer number at checkout).
-Further, in case the KTN is forgotten during purchase, the participant may simply call the airline pre-departure to have the KTN manually added to the reservation: this is recommended to be done at least 24 hours prior to departure.
-Note that any person, including TTP participants in GE, may be subjected to standard or enhanced screening at any time (i.e., denied PreCheck).
-However, denying PreCheck to GE members is rare and is a case-by-case.
+Members of Global Entry (along with members of other U.S. Trusted Traveler programs, NEXUS and SENTRI) may be selected to use TSA PreCheck on all participating airlines by entering their "Known Traveler Number" from their Global Entry card or dashboard into their flight reservation information or into their frequent flyer account.
+While any person, including TTP participants, may be subjected to standard or enhanced screening at any time (i.e., denied PreCheck), denying PreCheck to Global Entry members is rare.
 PreCheck is included for all Global Entry members, NEXUS members who are U.S. citizens, U.S. permanent residents or Canadian citizens, and SENTRI members who are U.S. citizens or U.S. permanent residents.

 Eligibility

-As of March 2023, in addition to U.S. nationals and U.S. lawful permanent residents, nationals of the following countries may also apply for Global Entry:
+As of 2025, in addition to U.S. nationals and U.S. lawful permanent residents, nationals of the following countries may also apply for Global Entry:

 Nationals and permanent residents of Canada are not eligible to apply for Global Entry but they may apply for NEXUS, whose members have all benefits of Global Entry including using its kiosks.

-A limited number of nationals of Israel, Japan, Qatar and Saudi Arabia have been able to apply for Global Entry as a trial before eligibility is expanded to all nationals of these countries.
-The governments of Australia, Costa Rica and the Dominican Republic have also negotiated participation in the program.
+A limited number of nationals of Australia, Israel, Qatar and Saudi Arabia have been able to apply for Global Entry as a trial before eligibility is expanded to all nationals of these countries.
+The government of Costa Rica has also negotiated participation in the program.

-As of 2018, more than 96% of Global Entry members were citizens or permanent residents of the United States.
+As of 2020, more than 97% of Global Entry members were citizens or permanent residents of the United States.

 Airports with kiosks

-Participants may enter the United States (or the United States pre-clearance area in select international airports) by utilizing automated kiosks located at the following airports:
+Participants may enter the United States (or the United States preclearance area in select international airports) by utilizing automated kiosks located at the following airports: